 Statewide, the number of structures in poor condition has dramatically decreased over the last five years, but the rate of decline is slowing down.
 The number of structures in good condition moderately improved through 2011 but has started to decline over the last two years.
 Improvements in these numbers were heavily impacted by the Safe & Sound Bridge Improvement Program that was completed in 2012 and by the increased construction program that resulted from the passage of Amendment 3 in 2004.
 The recent decline in good bridges can be attributed to MoDOT's reduced construction program as the result of funding constraints.
 It should be noted that while the number of poor-condition bridges dropped by 572 over this five-year period, the number in good condition has only decreased by 44.
 The number in fair condition has significantly increased by 587 over this period which is reflective of MoDOT's aging bridge population with many structures at the point where they need minor maintenance or rehabilitation.
-With the decrease in funds available for the construction program, continued improvements in reducing the number of structures in poor condition will be difficult.
+With the decrease in funds available for the construction program, continued improvements in the number of structures in poor condition is very unlikely.

 For major bridges, the number of structures in the poor category has generally been dropping over the last five years because of an aggressive focus on these structures in the STIP, but despite a significant investment in major bridges, the number of structures in good condition generally dropped over the five-year period while the number in fair condition significantly increased.
 Work on major bridges is very expensive with rehabilitations costing \$10 to \$20 million and replacements ranging from \$20 million to \$200 million.
-With annual contractor awards dropping to their lowest level since 1997 in 2017, it will be increasingly difficult to make significant improvements in the condition of major bridges.
+With a greatly reduced construction program and the inability to fully match federal funds in 2017, significant future improvements in the condition of major bridges are very unlikely.